emgong/double-takes/app/posts/2017-02-11-test-contexts.md

 We want to ensure that the setup for one test doesn’t accidentally affect another.
 We also want a way to group common setup between related tests without polluting the scope of unrelated tests.

 ### Naming Conventions
 We want our naming conventions to help identify the level of abstraction for each context within our tests.
-We want to top level to describe the class under test, the next level to describe the method under test, subsequent levels to describe setup as it becomes refined, and finally the test to describe it’s unique inputs and outputs.
+We want the top level to describe the class under test, the next level to describe the method under test, subsequent levels to describe setup as it becomes refined, and finally the test to describe it’s unique inputs and outputs.

 ## An Example
 These benefits are a little abstract, so let’s analyze them with an example.
 We have a class `FancyClass` with two related public methods: `ExecuteOnReversedResults` and `SortFilteredResults`.
 Both methods need to be tested, and it makes sense to group them together into a single test class.
 Here’s an example of what that class may look like.
 This simplistic class let’s us focus on how we would break up tests contexts with more focus.
 This example, and the tests defined for it are available in an [example-repo][example-repo].